 Since its independence day in 1945, the Republic of Indonesia has been busy with the questions of identity, particularly the agreement to peacefully balance the existing cultural and religious diversity.
 This agreement became the foundation of the establishment of Indonesia's Pancasila (the five principles of the State).
 After the political reform in 1998 overthrown the authoritarian regime, democratization and the media have set a new frame for the public sphere in Indonesia.
 Awareness on the diversity of the people has significantly grown and triggered new conflicts of identity.
 Modernization and globalization has prompted further differentiation within the society, which nurtured a widespread feeling of a 'loss of unity'.
 Conflicts of identity fueled by political agendas support a sentiment of fading 'harmony'.
 Thus, it is important to address the question: what concept of 'Unity in Diversity' (Bhineka Tunggal Ika) shall be the basis for Future Indonesia?

-The International Symposium Future Indonesia will take place on 14 September 2018 in Berlin, Germany.
-It offers a space to discuss recent political and social developments, the question how to re-balance tradition and modernity, and to reflect challenges of social diversity in Indonesia.
-The discussion shall provide insight for candidates who will compete in the presidential and parliamentary elections in 2019.
+The International Symposium Future Indonesia took place on 14 September 2018 in Berlin, Germany.
+It offered a space to discuss recent political and social developments, the question how to re-balance tradition and modernity, and to reflect challenges of social diversity in Indonesia.
+The discussion provided insight into the presidential and parliamentary elections in 2019.

 The symposium was organized by the Research Network Future Indonesia - with kind support of Christian-Albrechts-University Kiel (CAU), the University for Applied Science Kiel, the University Passau and the Center for Good Governance (CGG).